-In many cases, the spinal fusion is accompanied by “fixation”.
-This involves the placement of metal screws such as pedicle screws formed out of titanium, plates, rods or cages used to stabilize the vertebrae and to aid in bone fusion.
+In many cases, spinal fusion is accompanied by “fixation”.
+This involves the placement of metal screws such as pedicle screws formed out of titanium, plates, rods, or cages used to stabilize the vertebrae and to aid in bone fusion.
 This procedure usually takes place 6-12 months following the fusion procedure.
 Between the first and second surgery, some patients need external bracing to keep the spine stable.

-Unfortunately, the fusion process can be interfered with by things like smoking, certain medications, osteoporosis and heavy activity.
+Unfortunately, the fusion process can be interfered with by things like smoking, certain medications, osteoporosis, and heavy activity.
 There can be a prolonged fusion or even a lack of fusion.
 If there is no fusion, the patient may need another operation.

 There are newer technologies that avoid fusion and can save spinal motion.
 These include the artificial disc replacement procedure, which is gaining acceptance in the US.
-In other cases, minimally invasive procedures have been introduced into the market that are designed to reduce the recovery time and reduce complications when compared to spinal fusion.
+In other cases, minimally invasive procedures have been introduced into the market that is designed to reduce the recovery time and reduce complications when compared to spinal fusion.

 While one thinks of the lumbar area for spinal fusion, cervical spinal fusions are possible in the area of the neck.
 This procedure fuses vertebrae in the cervical spinal area.
 Bone, screws, or metal plates can be used and in extreme situations, an entire vertebral body can be removed before doing the fusion procedure.
 In the majority of cases, just the intervertebral disc is removed prior to the fusion procedure; bone or metal grafting is then used.